autowarefoundation/autoware.universe/tools/C_Python_test/README.md

 dora logs test node_B
 ~~~

-if everthing is ok you should see the expected result and what actually received from this logs display
+if everthing is ok you should see the expected result and what actually received from this logs display.
+We found more nodes involved the most chances the package lost can be found.
+From this example you may not see data lost each time when you run as this test tool only simulated two nodes.
+But keep trying and you will be able to reproduce it.